bhagya-gundal/Challenge-Writing/README.md

 - Compare the RL learner with any of the following:
     - A random action agent
-    - Simple agents like the Thompson sampling, e-greedy, or UBC
+    - Simple agents like Thompson sampling, e-greedy, or UBC

 - Describe the signals and action space for the TF-Agents algorithms and include points such as:
     - Can they take continuous or only discrete signals?